18 December, 2024

-Lured by cheaper prices, better weather and the opportunity to combine the ceremony and honeymoon, newlyweds can expect to save around $30,000 with the average cost of an overseas wedding at $9,000.
-Now that’s a whole lotta savings right there.
+Lured by cheaper prices, better weather and the opportunity to combine the ceremony and honeymoon, newlyweds can expect to save a heap of cash.

 With all that cash being splashed, it simply wouldn’t do to go overseas without adequate cover to protect your dress, ring and all the other bling.
 Lets look at your cover options for getting hitched on holiday.